 I had to switch gears quickly; I would go from talking to the funeral director to interviewing an adjunct for the fall semester (I'm tenure-track WPA at my institution).
 It also fell to me to coordinate an online memorial service.
 Writing and administrative and class prep and the details of death and loss blended and blurred.
 I felt responsible for everything.
 No one really writes alone — my spouse and I collaborated on the memorial video and he made sure my family knew how to access the Google Meeting site.
 I was surprised to see my nephew Michael there; the son of my brother-in-law, I started introducing him to my side of the family — and drew a blank on his name.
 So that's nice, I have one of those painfully embarrassing memories to go along with the grief.
 I managed to make it through to the end of the service before bursting into tears.

 I wish I could write something profound about the traditional memorial writing I did for my mother — her eulogy, her obituary; I wish I could say that I drew comfort from her online memorial service and video.
 I suppose there was comfort in knowing that my family deeply appreciated the service — we profoundly missed being together in person to commemorate her.
 The pandemic has shut down so many of our traditional mourning rites, so we must be grateful for the ways technology lets us honor the dead in new ways.

 — Karen Kaiser Lee

-Karen Kaiser Lee has a PhD in Rhetoric and Composition and is Writing Program Coordinator at Saint Xavier University in Chicago.
+Karen Kaiser Lee has a PhD in Rhetoric and Composition and is an instructor for the Department of English at Northern Illinois University where she teaches undergraduate- and graduate-level courses in composition and rhetoric.
 Twitter - @KKaiserLee